-PERFORMANCE AND EVALUATION OF THE MANEUVERS
+PERFORMANCE AND EVALUATION OF THE ROADSISE MANEUVERS

 It is important you establish a routine when administering these maneuvers.
 A well organized routine will allow the process to flow smoothly, and will allow you to testify more effectively at a later date because you will remember exactly how you instructed the driver to perform the maneuvers.
-Although it is not necessary to word your instructions exactly as shown in this manual, your instructions must be complete and easy for a sober person to understand.
-Inform the driver he is to perform the maneuvers to the best of his ability, and if he does not understand the instructions, he may ask you to repeat them.
-Speak slowly and clearly while giving the instructions, and loud enough to be heard distinctly under the existing conditions.
-After giving the instructions for each maneuver, ask the driver if he understands your instructions.
-Remember, you may later be asked to repeat your instructions to a jury, and if they cannot understand your instructions, they won't expect the driver to have understood them.
-Colorado Department of Transportation and the National Highway Traffic Admininstration recommend agencies adopt the following maneuvers.
+Your instructions should be the same each and every time and must be only those instructions in the SFST manual.
+Remember, your instructions must be complete and easy for a sober person to understand.
+Inform the driver to perform the maneuvers to the best of their ability, and if the instructions are not understood, the driver may ask you to repeat them.
+Speak slowly and clearly while giving the instructions for each maneuver, ask the driver if the instructions are understood.
+Remember, you may later be asked to repeat the instructions to a jury, and if the jury cannot understand your instructions, they won't expect the driver to have understood them.
+Each maneuver should be demonstrated for the subject keeping officer safety in mind at all times.